eXperiBot Documentation

 • Windows: Windows 11 or Windows 10 (Version 1909 or higher)

-• macOS: macOS 12.3 (Monterey) or higher (use via App Store only for devices with Apple processors)
+• macOS: macOS 12.3 (Monterey) or higher (usage through the App Store only for devices with Apple processors)

 • Linux: See Linux support